metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_v2beta1_manifest.md

 Optional:

 - `any_pattern` (Map of String) AnyPattern specifies list of validation patterns.
-At least one of the patterns must be satisfied for the validation rule to succeed.
+At least one of the patternsmust be satisfied for the validation rule to succeed.
 - `context` (Attributes List) Context defines variables and data sources that can be used during rule execution. (see [below for nested schema](#nestedatt--spec--rules--validate--pod_security--context))
 - `deny` (Attributes) Deny defines conditions used to pass or fail a validation rule. (see [below for nested schema](#nestedatt--spec--rules--validate--pod_security--deny))
 - `element_scope` (Boolean) ElementScope specifies whether to use the current list element as the scope for validation.
-Defaults to 'true' if not specified.
-When set to 'false', 'request.object' is used as the validation scope within the foreach block to allow referencing other elements in the subtree.
+Defaults to 'true' if not specified.When set to 'false', 'request.object' is used as the validation scope within the foreachblock to allow referencing other elements in the subtree.
 - `foreach` (Map of String) Foreach declares a nested foreach iterator
-- `list` (String) List specifies a JMESPath expression that results in one or more elements to which the validation logic is applied.
+- `list` (String) List specifies a JMESPath expression that results in one or more elementsto which the validation logic is applied.
 - `pattern` (Map of String) Pattern specifies an overlay-style pattern used to check resources.
-- `preconditions` (Attributes) AnyAllConditions are used to determine if a policy rule should be applied by evaluating a set of conditions.
-The declaration can contain nested 'any' or 'all' statements.
-See: https://kyverno.io/docs/writing-policies/preconditions/ (see [below for nested schema](#nestedatt--spec--rules--validate--pod_security--preconditions))
+- `preconditions` (Attributes) AnyAllConditions are used to determine if a policy rule should be applied by evaluating aset of conditions.
+The declaration can contain nested 'any' or 'all' statements.See: https://kyverno.io/docs/writing-policies/preconditions/ (see [below for nested schema](#nestedatt--spec--rules--validate--pod_security--preconditions))

 <a id="nestedatt--spec--rules--validate--pod_security--context"></a>
 ### Nested Schema for `spec.rules.validate.pod_security.context`

 Optional:

-- `api_call` (Attributes) APICall is an HTTP request to the Kubernetes API server, or other JSON web service.
-The data returned is stored in the context with the name for the context entry. (see [below for nested schema](#nestedatt--spec--rules--validate--pod_security--context--api_call))
+- `api_call` (Attributes) APICall is an HTTP request to the Kubernetes API server, or other JSON web service.The data returned is stored in the context with the name for the context entry. (see [below for nested schema](#nestedatt--spec--rules--validate--pod_security--context--api_call))
 - `config_map` (Attributes) ConfigMap is the ConfigMap reference. (see [below for nested schema](#nestedatt--spec--rules--validate--pod_security--context--config_map))
+- `global_reference` (Attributes) GlobalContextEntryReference is a reference to a cached global context entry. (see [below for nested schema](#nestedatt--spec--rules--validate--pod_security--context--global_reference))
-- `image_registry` (Attributes) ImageRegistry defines requests to an OCI/Docker V2 registry to fetch image details. (see [below for nested schema](#nestedatt--spec--rules--validate--pod_security--context--image_registry))
+- `image_registry` (Attributes) ImageRegistry defines requests to an OCI/Docker V2 registry to fetch imagedetails. (see [below for nested schema](#nestedatt--spec--rules--validate--pod_security--context--image_registry))
 - `name` (String) Name is the variable name.
 - `variable` (Attributes) Variable defines an arbitrary JMESPath context variable that can be defined inline. (see [below for nested schema](#nestedatt--spec--rules--validate--pod_security--context--variable))